SachBisht/MultiEditor/Requirements/BRD.md

 Phase 1: Windows app that can select a text file, search for a provided string in the file, and replace or delete the provided text.

-Steps:
+- Steps towards development
 	- Write Requirements for Phase 1.
 	- Design the application UI.
 	- Implement functionalities as per the requirements.

-- Requirements for Phase 1:
+- Requirements for Phase 1
 	- A file selector.
 	- Two string inputs.
 	- File reader.